-Of all the forms of lupus, SLE is the most common and most well-known.
+There are several forms of lupus, but SLE is the most common and most well-known.

 SLE is more common in women aged 20-45 years old.
 It is also more common in people of African American, Native American, and Hispanic descent.

 Other factors that increase your chance of SLE include: Family historyCeliac diseaseOral contraceptives

 Symptoms can be mild or very severe.
 For some people, only part of the body, such as skin, is affected.
 For others, many parts are affected.
 Though symptoms can be chronic, there are usually periods of remission between flare-ups.

 Common symptoms may include: HeadachesExtreme fatigueSwollen and/or painful jointsFever without signs of infectionWeight lossSkin rashes over areas exposed to sunlight, especially butterfly shaped rash over the nose and cheeksMouth sores

 Facial butterfly rash is a hallmark symptom of SLE.

 Copyright © Nucleus Medical Media, Inc.